Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Component Algorithms for Ridesharing

-Balance is simple and classical $k$-server algorithm from the literature of competitive analysis.
-A ride is served by the taxi that has the minimum sum of the distance traveled so far plus its distance to the source of the ride (chosen randomly between the sources of the two requests composing the ride).
-It is min-max fair, i.e., it greedily minimizes the maximum accumulated distance among the taxis.
+Balance is a simple and classic algorithm for the $k$-server problem from the literature of competitive analysis.
+The rationale behind the algorithm is that it tries to balance out the distance traveled by taxis over the course of their operation, trying to maintain the workload as equal as possible.
+In particular, a ride is served by the taxi that has the minimum sum of the distance traveled so far plus its distance to the source of the ride (chosen uniformly at random between the sources of the two requests composing the ride).
+Specifically, ride $\rho$ will be matched to taxi $v$:

+where $\text{driven}(v)$ denotes the distance driven by taxi $v$ so far, and $s_{\rho}$ is selected equiprobably among $s_1$ and $s_2$.
+The algorithm is min-max fair, i.e., it greedily minimizes the maximum accumulated distance among the taxis.
 The competitive ratio of the algorithm is $|\mathcal{X}|-1$ in arbitrary metric spaces with $|\mathcal{X}|$ points \cite{manasse1990competitive}.

-\subsubsection{\textbf{Harmonic (Har)} \cite{raghavan1989memory}}
+\subsubsection{Harmonic (Har), \cite{raghavan1989memory}}

-Harmonic is another classical randomized algorithm from the $k$-server literature, which is simple and memoryless.
-It matches a taxi with a ride with probability inversely proportional to the distance from its source (chosen randomly between the sources of the two requests composing the ride).
-The trade-off for the simplicity is the high competitive ratio, which is $\mathcal{O}(2^{|\mathcal{V}|} \log |\mathcal{V}|)$ \cite{bartal2000harmonic}.
+The Harmonic algorithm (Har) is another classic randomized algorithm from the $k$-server problem literature, which is simple and memoryless (i.e., it does not need to `remember' the decisions that it took in previous steps).
+The algorithm matches a taxi with a ride with probability inversely proportional to the distance from its source (chosen uniformly at random between the sources of the two requests composing the ride).
+Specifically, ride $\rho$ will be matched to taxi $v$ with probability: